pykeio/vmc/README.md

 ```

 ## License
-❤️ This crate is based on [`rosc`](https://github.com/klingtnet/rosc) by Andreas Linz and [`async-osc`](https://github.com/Frando/async-osc) by Franz Heinzmann.
+❤️ This crate is based on [`async-osc`](https://github.com/Frando/async-osc) by Franz Heinzmann.
 Licensed under MIT License or Apache-2.0.